mahmutovAR/MathSetsAnalyser/README.md

 `[input]`
 type of the data file: `JSON` `TXT` `XML`
-path of the data file
+path to the data file

 `[output]`
 type of the output file: `JSON` `TXT` `XML`
-path of the output file (including name of the file)
+path to the output file (including name of the file)

 ### Example of `config.ini` for `INTERSECTION` mode
 ```